 Definitions of terms

-Access Point: a network service that facilitates the sending and receiving of business documents on behalf of a network Participant.
+Access Point: a network service that facilitates the sending and receiving of business documents via AS4 messages on behalf of a network Participant.

 Final Recipient or Corner 4: The Participant who is receiving a business document from Corner 1.